 New investments are screened for alignment with our sustainable infrastructure mission and against our Sustainability Policy, included here: Actis Sustainability Policy.
-Climate-related risks are identified at this stage through desktop review by the Sustainability team and key considerations are reported at the Screening Investment Committee.
+Climate-related risks are identified at this stage through desktop review by the Sustainability team and key considerations are reported at the Screening of our investment process.

-• Due Diligence
+Due Diligence

-Subject to Investment Committee approval, we work with external advisors to undertake sustainability due diligence. including assessment of physical and transition climate risks.
-For transition risks, we use the Actis Transition Tool. described in Section 3.2.1, to evaluate the alignment of investments to a net zero economy.
-Where such risks are material, complex, or necessitate further analysis, we commission more comprehensive climate change risk assessments.
+Subject to Investment Committee approval, we work with external advisors to undertake sustainability due diligence, including assessment of physical and transition climate risks.
+For transition risks, we use the Actis Transition Tool, described in Section 3.2.3, to evaluate the alignment of investments to a low-carbon economy.

+Where risks are material, complex, or necessitate further analysis, we commission more comprehensive climate change risk assessments.
 Aspects likely to adversely affect investment performance are assessed pre-investment decision so that costs (such as those related to climate mitigation or adaptation measures) can be incorporated into valuations.
+Examples of triggers for enhanced due diligence on physical risks include assets that have experienced destructive climate-related events or where investment performance (such as energy generation) could be significantly impacted by climate change.
 Key findings from the due diligence assessment, as well as results from the Transition Tool, are communicated to deal teams and deal Partners.
 These are summarised in Investment Committee papers, with mitigating actions defined for risks, and presented during Preliminary and Final Investment Committees, respectively.